guardian/grid/dev-ftp/README.md

-To use this development FTP server, register an API key for your local server and add it to your `/etc/gu/ftp-watcher.properties` file (you can use the dot-properties helper script and configure its `ftp.key`).
+To use this development FTP server, register an API key for your local server and add it to your `/etc/gu/ftp-watcher.properties` file (you can use the dot-properties helper script and configure its `ftp_key`).

 Install the necessary dependencies: